abpframework/abp/docs/en/framework/ui/mvc-razor-pages/basic-theme.md

 The Basic Theme has RTL (Right-to-Left language) support.

-> If you are looking for a professional, enterprise ready theme, you can check the [Lepton Theme](https://commercial.abp.io/themes), which is a part of the [ABP Commercial](https://commercial.abp.io/).
+> If you are looking for a professional, enterprise ready theme, you can check the [Lepton Theme](https://commercial.abp.io/themes), which is a part of the [ABP](https://commercial.abp.io/).

 > See the [Theming document](theming.md) to learn about themes.